lspector/Clojush/CONTRIBUTING.md

   fork multiple times, as the different levels.
 * Take samples from more than one configuration, to understand how changes affect different types of runs.
 * Record generation number for each sample, so we can see how things improve at different points in the run.
-* Use faster serialization library to cut down on the time it takes to load the files.
+* Stop using `lein-jmh` and use `clojure-jmh` library directly, so we can remove some of the code duplication in `jmh.edn`.

 #### Running existing benchmarks